canonical/checkbox/tools/release/README.md

 You can release a new beta candidate when you have at least one commit tagged by the verification process.
 This process will add a tag to the latest commit it can fetch with the version that is being verified and a `edge-validation-success` suffix.
+Note, any commit with that suffix is in theory a valid candidate for promotion but please, if any more recent commit is marked as `edge-validation-failed` investigate why, we may have upgraded the testing infra from one commit to the other!

 The verification process works as follows:

 ```mermaid
 flowchart TD